andreluciani/sql-orm-examples/index.md

 - The `SELECT` statement was the first DML that was presented, and it is the command we will use to make more complex queries.

-- We already know how to specify which _columns_ and which _table_ we want to get results, but that is pretty limited
+- We already know how to specify which _columns_ and which _table_ we want to get results, but that is a bit limited

 ---